How to Write Content That Gets You Noticed (Even When You’re Just Starting Out)

 Do this with your top 10 competitors, and you’ll soon find out what people want to read.

 The goal is not to create the same pieces of content verbatim.
-But to understand the core problems behind the content.
+But to understand why these pieces worked.

 Stop being a conformist